open-format/open-format-contracts/README.md

+**This repository has been archived as a new and improved version of the SDK is now available in a separate repository.
+The latest version of the SDK can be found [here](https://github.com/open-format/contracts)**.

 # Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.